Nuclear Regulatory Commission.

 2. The regulation of the export from or import into the United States of byproduct, source, or special nuclear material, or of any production or utilization facility;

-3. The regulation of the disposal into the ocean or sea of byproduct, source, or special nuclear materials waste as defined in the regulations or orders of the Commission;
+3. The regulation of the disposal into the ocean or sea of byproduct, source, or special Start Printed Page 70388nuclear materials waste as defined in the regulations or orders of the Commission;

 4. The regulation of the disposal of such other byproduct, source, or special nuclear materials waste as the Commission from time to time determines by regulation or order should, because of the hazards or potential hazards thereof, not be disposed without a license from the Commission;